Need Lab Equipment for your lab?

 The WHO standards are developed for disease-specific laboratories like Polio, where the organization conducts proficiency testing on the accredited labs regularly.

 The ISO is the world’s largest developer and publisher of international standards, which are applicable to many kinds of organizations, including laboratories, providing a technical base for health, safety, and conformity assessment.
 Various standards are provided under different categories, i.e. general quality management systems like the ISO 9001 certification that a lab can use to prove its proficiency.
-Other standards like the ISO/IEC:17025 is more specific to testing and calibration laboratories.
+Other standards like the ISO/IEC:17025 are more specific to testing and calibration laboratories.
 Third-party audits are done to evaluate the laboratory with the goal of attaining accreditation.

 For a laboratory, achieving ISO accreditation shows that its processes and technical competence are of high quality and meet the confidence framework of international standards.